Town of Queen Creek

 The role of the Maricopa Association of Governments (MAG) Economic Development Committee (EDC) is to develop opportunity-specific and action-oriented initiatives that fosters and advances infrastructure in the MAG region, especially transportation infrastructure that would further economic development opportunities.
 The EDC consists of 35 members, which is comprised of 19 MAG member agency elected officials and one representative from the Arizona Department of Transportation appointed by the MAG Regional Council.
 The committee also includes 15 business representatives.

-Gail Barney, Vice Chair
+Gail Barney, Chair

 Mayor, Town of Queen Creek